 Ruth C. Browne, MPP, MPH, ScD

-Dr. Browne is an Assistant Professor in the College of Health Related Professions at the SUNY Downstate Medical Center.
+Dr. Browne is an Assistant Professor in the School of Health Professions at the SUNY Downstate Medical Center.
 She is the founding Executive Director of the Arthur Ashe Institute for Urban Health (AAIUH).
 Dr. Browne’s commitment to community health empowerment is evident in her work with AAIUH, where she has created behavioral health intervention programs in low-income communities of color.
 These intervention programs engage lay leadership in churches, schools, beauty salons, barbershops, tattoo and body-piercing salons, and laundry mats.
 She is the principal investigator on two National Cancer Institute research grants.
 In April 2003, she was appointed to the NIH Director’s Council of Public Representatives.

 John A. Fallon, MD, MBA